ilpropheta/playground-ot4mmv6n/markdowns/exercise2.md

 # Use Interfaces, Luke

-> Life is a constant process or relating.

-*Bruce Lee*

 Without a doubt, the **Object-Oriented** paradigm contributed to the diffusion of C++ in the industry in the early 90s.

 **Interfaces** constitute a powerful basic concept of Object Orientation.
 An interface is, simply, a description of the actions that an object can do.